 At the camp that they set up, during the days they would spend many hours in the hot tent sweating and drinking water.
 When they felt overheated, there were buckets of water they poured over each other.
 To Henry it felt like the toxic poisons were being washed away thru his sweat.
 His mind seemed to turn off and he allowed the cleansing of his body.

 Then came the nights, those glorious nights.
 They would lay under the stars that were in full display.
-The most amazing light show dazzling every night.
+The most amazing light show was dazzling every night.
 Henry felt the vastness of existence thru endless realms and felt privileged to be an observer of such unspeakable beauty.
-The first night Henry felt waves of deep appreciation to be a part of such awesome majesties.

 On the second night the stars seemed even more beautiful.
-Henry realized that those stars are always present, but his human eyes were unable to see them until night.
+Henry realized that those stars were always present, but his human eyes were unable to see them until night.
 Just then he felt a drop of water on his cheek.
 In a moment Henry became aware of a part of nature’s cycle.
-Water that lands on earth for a time then eventually evaporates into mist that floats up to clouds and comes back down as drops of rain.
-The cycle repeats and repeats.
-Henry related it to the human experience of transforming into life at our birth and transforming out of life at death.
-He felt the wisdoms that his grandmother lead him to, absorbing into his being.
+Water that landed on earth for a time then eventually evaporated into mist that floated up to clouds and came back down as drops of rain.
+The cycle repeated and repeated.
+Henry related it to the human experience of being transformed into life at our birth and transformed out of life at death.
+He felt the wisdoms that his grandmother led him to, absorbed into his being.

-After two days and nights Henry and grandmother packed the car and returned to their human lives.
-She knew Henry was changed and Henry was beyond grateful.
+After two days and nights Henry and grandmother packed the car to return to their human lives.
+Grandmother knew Henry was changed and Henry was beyond grateful.
 Before they left Henry and grandmother looked into each other’s eyes for the longest time and their connection was complete.
 They had formed their small tribe of two and bonded forever.

-Today he pulled the photo and asked for direction about where he should move from Portland.
-After a long meditation with grandmother he knew what to do.
+Today Henry pulled down the photo and asked for direction about where he should move from Portland.
+After a long meditation with grandmother, he knew what to do.
 Henry walked outside and took down the For-Sale sign and drove to the state government building and applied to be a State Senator for the State of Oregon.
-Peace**
+Peace***